monolyth-php/cliff/README.md

 ## Preloading files
 Like `vendor/autoload.php`, your command might require some bootstrapping, e.g. if you're using a framework.
-You can use the `@preload [filename]` annotation to automate this (instead of using `require_once` calls which are slightly ugly).
-This annotation should be placed on the docblock of the class.
+You can use the `Monolyth\Cliff\Preload("filename")` attribute to automate this (instead of using `require_once` calls which are slightly ugly).
+This attribute should be placed on the class.

-Multiple `@preload` annotations are included in order.
+Multiple `Preload` attributes are included in order.
 Note that all paths should be relative to `getcwd()`.
-If you prefer `require_once` though, be our guest. :-)
+If you prefer `require_once` though, be our guest.
+:-)